-Trastevere is a lovely neighbourhood to stay in, with colourful buildings, good restaurants and easy access to the major sites.
+Trastevere is a lovely neighborhood with colorful buildings, good restaurants, and easy access to significant sites.
 If you’re short on time, nearby Ponte is another good option as it’s just slightly outside the busiest areas and has some of Rome’s most famous landmarks on your doorstep.

 Rome’s Ancient Ruins

 Along with the Trevi Fountain and Spanish Steps, seeing some ancient Roman ruins are on most visitors’ itineraries.
-Entry to the Colosseum, Roman Forum and Palatine Hill are included in the same ticket and you can spend an afternoon (or even a day) visiting all three.
-The Pantheon is one of the best-preserved Roman sites in the world and is well worth a visit while in Italy.
+Entry to the Colosseum, Roman Forum, and Palatine Hill are included in the same ticket, and you can spend an afternoon (or even a day) visiting all three.
+The Pantheon is one of the best-preserved Roman sites in the world and is well worth a visit in Italy.

 Art & Museums in Rome

 For art and museums, you have a wide choice.
 The Vatican is spectacular, of course, and well worth visiting.
-Book a tour to avoid the queues (tours through the Vatican itself are affordable and very interesting) and try visiting earlier in the morning to avoid crowds.
-The National Archaeological Museum and Capitoline Museums have incredible collections and the Galleria Borghese is home to some amazing art.
+Book a tour to avoid the queues (tours through the Vatican are affordable and very interesting), and try visiting earlier in the morning to avoid crowds.
+The National Archaeological Museum and Capitoline Museums have incredible collections, and the Galleria Borghese is home to some fantastic art.

 Things to Do in Rome

-If you just want to get a feel for the city, there are also plenty of opportunities in Rome for eating, people-watching and shopping.
-The city is especially pretty in Spring, when some of the ancient sites are strewn with colourful flowers, and in Autumn, however Rome is wonderful to visit all year round.
+If you want to get a feel for the city, there are plenty of opportunities in Rome for eating, people-watching, and shopping.
+The city is beautiful in Spring when some ancient sites are strewn with colorful flowers, and in Autumn, however, Rome is wonderful to visit all year round.

 #3 – Montepulciano, Tuscany